 - From 0.8% to 1% – If your annual income in the preceding year exceeds 100,000 GEL.

-The deadline for filing and payment of property tax is 15 November of the year following the year concerned (e.g. if you have owned property throughout 2021, you will have to pay 2021 property tax by 15 November 2022, prorated based on the number of months owned in the reporting year).
-Filing is done electronically, via Revenue Service web-portal.
+The deadline for filing and payment of property tax is 15 November of the year following the year concerned (e.g., if you have owned property throughout 2021, you will have to pay 2021 property tax by November 15th 2022, prorated based on the number of months owned in the reporting year).
+Filing is done electronically, via the Revenue Service web-portal.

 If the property is owned by more than one party, property taxation is a little more complicated and it’s worth checking the situation with a tax adviser.